Bridge collapse victim’s uncle rages at ‘incompetence’

 The Miami-Dade Police Department confirmed the names of four victims Saturday.

 Rolando Fraga Hernandez and his gold Jeep Cherokee were pulled from the wreckage Saturday.
-Later that morning, the bodies of Oswald Gonzalez, 57, and Alberto Arias, 54, were found inside a white Chevy truck.
+Later, the bodies of Oswald Gonzalez, 57, and Alberto Arias, 54, were found inside a white Chevy truck.

 Navarro Brown was pulled from the rubble Thursday and later died at the hospital.